tinymce/tinymce-docs/ui-components/urldialog.md

 ##### unblock

-This option unblocks the window/dialog.
+This action unblocks the window/dialog.
 This is the same as using the `api.unblock()` function.

 ```js
 {